tkmaile96/CS20240175_WFO2407_GroupC_Tirelo-Maile_DJS11/README.md

 ## 🧑 User Stories

-Please refer to the DJS rubric found in your dashboard spreadsheet for user stories
+Please refer to the DJS rubric found in your dashboard spreadsheet for user stories and marking details.

+# CORE PROJECT REQUIREMENTS ✅

 | CODE | CATEGORY                   | USER STORIES                                                                                                                   | DIFFICULTY | TOTAL |
 |------|----------------------------|--------------------------------------------------------------------------------------------------------------------------------|------------|-------|